Outbreak Romaine Lettuce

 Treatment for E. Coli

 Unfortunately, an illness caused by E. Coli can’t be treated.
-There is no treatment to cure the infection, relieve symptoms, or prevent complications.
-For most people, rest and fluids are the best way to fight the infection.
+No treatment can cure the infection, relieve symptoms, or prevent complications.
+Rest and fluids are the best way for most people to fight infection.
+We are always told to drink plenty of fluids each day.
+This is particularly vital if you get this illness!

-In addition to rest and fluids, you will want to avoid taking antidiarrheal medication.
-This is because the medication slows your digestive system down which prevents your body from getting rid of the infection.
+In addition to rest and fluids, you’ll want to avoid taking antidiarrheal medication like Imodium.
+This is because the medication slows your digestive system down, preventing your body from getting rid of the infection.

 If the infection turns into Hemolytic Uremic Syndrome, you will be hospitalized and given supportive care such as IV fluids, blood transfusions, and kidney dialysis.